ntnu-arl/vectornav/README.md

 The complete pin assignments for the VN100 can be found in the [user manual](https://www.vectornav.com/resources/user-manuals)

-Note that the default output from the VN100 is in the NED coordinate system.
+Note that the default output from the VN100 is in the NED coordinate system and not all outputs are enabled by default.
+Use the binary output register to configure the packet for your needs.

 Note that the `filter` topics are bias compensated (with the onboard filter) whereas the `imu` topics are not.